-- 1. At the point of impact the corner of the pillar is aligned with the longitudinal centreline of the test vehicle, as shown in Figure 9. - 2.
-At the point of impact the corner of the pillar is 0.40m inbound from the side of the test vehicle, as shown in Figure 11.
+- 1. At the point of impact, the corner of the pillar is aligned with the longitudinal centreline of the test vehicle, as shown in Figure 16. - 2.
+At the point of impact, the corner of the pillar is 0.40m inbound from the side of the test vehicle, also shown in Figure 16.